tic-tac-token/ttt-book/src/chapters/3/adding-access-control.md

 Test result: ok.
 1 passed; 0 failed; finished in 829.67µs
 ```

-In the context of our tests, `msg.sender` has always been another contract (remember that our ds-test test harness is itself a Solidity contract), but if an EOA were to call our `msgSender` function, it would return that EOA's address.
+In the context of our tests, `msg.sender` has always been another contract (remember that our ds-test harness is itself a Solidity contract), but if an EOA were to call our `msgSender` function, it would return that EOA's address.